PyCon Australia 2018

-I attended PyCon Australia 2018 with Aapeli from Custom Programming Solutions.
+I attended PyCon Australia 2018 with a colleague Aapeli and a bunch of industry friends.

 We learned a bunch of important new things about the state of the Python ecosystem in 2018.
-We also picked up a few cool tips and tricks and heard about new libraries.
+I also picked up a few cool tips and tricks and heard about new libraries.

 A few things of note from the conference: